open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 Otherwise, confusion reigns.
 And make those boundaries clear.
 Maybe it's an organization-wide decision.
-Maybe different teams *within* an organization are using different tools (fine, so long as everyone who wants to participate know where to look).
+Maybe different teams *within* an organization are using different tools (fine, so long as everyone who wants to participate knows where to look).
-Just note that in the latter scenario any communication across teams will require every to manage multiple platforms—and there you go, increasing the number of tools you use.
+Just note that in the latter scenario any communication across teams will require every to manage multiple platforms - and there you go, increasing the number of tools you use.

 Cotton's Law.